Ask the General; Can You Fix This?

 • TOTAL ALKALINITY – 80 TO 120 PPM

-• CALCIUM HARDNESS – 150 TO 200 PPM (Note: if you own a fiberglass pool, be sure to avoid using Calcium Hypochlorite.)
+• CALCIUM HARDNESS – Less than 120 PPM (Note: if you own a fiberglass pool, be sure to avoid using Calcium Hypochlorite.)

 • CYANURIC ACID (CHLORINE STABILIZER) – 30 TO 50 PPM